wanghongjian98/wanghongjian98/README.md

 ### Hi there 👋
 -🔭 I’m currently working on event camera, low-level vision, image reconstruction.

+- 🌱 I’m currently learning more about Deep Learning, Fourier Optics.
+My lifelong goal is to become an expert in Computational Imaging.

 -📫 How to reach me: wanghon@ethz.ch